sabeydeedaya/docs/src/pages/deep-linked-ads/doubleclick-mobile-tracking.md

 You can now run campaigns on a variety of in-app and mobile web publishing sites, and provide your users with the smoothest experience with Branch's deep links.
 Read on to learn how to set everything up.

+!!!
+Viewing Downstream events in Branch
+    If a placement's "click" is handled server-side by a specific publisher, Branch will not attribute downstream events in Branch's dashboard (Client-side clicks will attribute downstream events in Branch's dashboard).
+Branch is targeting a Q4'18 upgrade that will address this.
+For a short term workaround, please contact integrations@branch.io or contact your Account Manager, to see if the Publisher can enable adding a **[device ID macro](https://docs.branch.io/pages/deep-linked-ads/branch-universal-ads-mobile-tracking/#device-information)** to the Branch DCM tracking link.
+This can enable downstream event tracking in Branch's dashboard.

 ## Setup